Taming Latency and Bandwidth: A Theoretical Framework and Adaptive Algorithm for Communication-Constrained Training: Mathematical Modeling Time to Accuracy in

-We denote the bandwidth (bits/s), end-to-end latency (s), and the gradient size (bits) as $a$, $b$ and $S_g$, respectively.
-We denote the computation time per iteration (s), the average end-to-end training time per iteration (s) and the total end-to-end training time (s) as $T_{comp}$, $T_{avg}$ and $T_{sum}$, respectively.
-We use $\lceil \cdot \rceil$ to represent the ceiling function, which rounds a real number up to the nearest integer.
-The detailed proof of \textbf{Theorem~\ref{theorem:3}} is in the Appendix.
+We denote the bandwidth (bits/s) as a time-varying function $a(s)$, where $s$ represents continuous time, the average bandwidth over the previous $E$ iterations as $\bar{a}$, end-to-end latency (s) as $b$, and gradient size (bits) as $V_g$.
+We denote the computation time per iteration (s) and the average end-to-end training time per iteration (s) as $T_{\text{comp}}$ and $T_{\text{avg}}$, respectively.
+We use $\lceil \cdot \rceil$ to represent the ceiling function.
+Detailed proofs are provided in the Appendix.